dprgarner/deep-fried-tweets/README.md

 cat ../events/deep_fry.json | node test.js
 ```

-## Run a lambda in a local environment imitating AWS
+## Run a lambda in a local environment using SAM CLI

 Add the following variables to .env.json file: